 Having run several local petrol stations in the UK since 2008, in August 2017 Applegreen purchased seven forecourts in the UK from the Carsley Group for £21m.
 These were mostly on the A1 and marked a major opportunity for Applegreen to start appearing along major roads in England, introducing their food-to-go range and raising their profile before any potential motorway services open.

 Despite having planned several large motorway services in the UK, these were unsuccessful.
 In August 2018, Applegreen changed their strategy by purchasing 55% of the existing UK motorway services operator Welcome Break.
 Applegreen claimed that they will be responsible for the brand's overall "strategy and operations", while Welcome Break's management would take responsibility for Applegreen's existing UK locations.
-The change took effect in January 2019, with Applegreen's UK motorway and major A-road services being re-branded later in the year.
+The change took effect in January 2019, with Applegreen's UK motorway and major A-road services expected to be re-branded at a later date.

 Meanwhile, Welcome Break has reduced its dependence on Shell branding for its forecourts, promoting themselves as the fuel provider instead.
 They now sell Applegreen's "fuel good" brand of fuel, and have started using Applegreen's policy of promoting low fuel prices under a slightly modified slogan: "lowering fuel prices" instead of "low fuel prices".
 Planning documents for some of their forecourts have been spotted with Dublin addresses on them.

 Applegreen operate both of Northern Ireland's motorway services, and a number of privately developed sites on the Irish motorway network.
 Both are planned to become Welcome Breaks.